 You can easily set up your own multisig scheme using Sparrow Wallet, Specter Wallet, Lily Wallet, or you can do it as part of a partial-custodial scheme with Unchained or CASA.

-Most people who do multisig also geographically distribute their keys, so you can keep one key at home, and two at other locations.
-Popular locations could be a place of work, a bank safe deposit box, or at a trusted family member's house.
 In my opinion, even if all devices and seeds are at one very secure location, although that place is a single point of failure, you still have the added protection of multiple devices, in case of hardware failure.
 At the same time, however, it may introduce complexity to your bitcoin recovery process, and complexity is a good way to footgun yourself.

 Another option is called a Shamir Secret Backup, in which you have a single signing device with a single key, but that key is then split into “shards” which act like a multisig of your single key.
 This means you can move your funds with a single device, but to back up your device, you'll need enough of the shards to recover the funds.
 Again, this is not simply splitting your 12-word phrase into three separate 4-word pieces.
 There will be a unique 12 or 24-word set of words for each shard, so a 2-of-3 Shamir Secret scheme could possibly have three sets of 24 words.